 Gradually, over the course of several centuries, paying students would come to outnumber those who couldn’t afford to pay, and the original ethos of the school was quietly forgotten.
 This process would be repeated in other public schools, most enthusiastically and thoroughly by Harrow, which established the precedent for others to follow.

 This was all happening during the Enlightenment, when new knowledge in fields such as science, maths and philosophy was leading to a significant decline in demand for the classical Latin and Greek education of grammar schools.
-Paradoxically this seems to have lent classical education a perverse cachet in the eyes of the nobility, as being above the teaching of useful, worldly knowledge.
+Paradoxically this seems to have lent classical education a perverse cachet in the eyes of the nobility, for rising above the teaching of useful, worldly knowledge.
 The upper classes became interested in grammar schools for the first time, naturally gravitating to their most splendid examples, and began to send their children to Winchester, Eton and the others I’ve mentioned.
 By the early 18th century the term ‘public school’ had acquired its modern use.

 The public schools went on to play a central role in the British Empire and were the birthplace of a revived liberal education, but those are stories for other days.
 In the meantime, for a ‘personal and irreverent’ take on the history of the 19th and 20th century public school, I highly recommend Martin Stephen’s The English Public School (2018).